Here are some helpful tips for a successful boat-to-boat pump-out service . . .

 4. If your holding tank fitting is not accessible from the outside of the boat you will need to be present for the service.
 Service techs will not enter a boat without the owner or owner's representative present.

 5. If your vessel is new to you and you are unfamiliar with the sanitation system please contact us to schedule an appointment for your first service.
-This usually only takes 10 minutes or so.
-During the time the tech will ensure your system is ready for service and answer any questions you might have.
+During the time the tech will help you assess if your system is ready for service and answer any questions you might have.

 6. Holding tanks can become pressurized if they have a clogged vent, or are filled beyond their capacity.
 If there is any chance that your holding tank is over-full and has the possibility to geyser, please contact us so our tech can take the necessary safety precautions.

-7. If you suspect you have a clogged vent, please contact us and we will schedule a time for the tech to assist you in clog removing solutions.
+7. If you suspect you have a clogged vent, please contact us for a phone walkthrough.
 Symptoms of clogged vents are lingering bad odor, leakage around tank fittings, hissing noises, bulging tank walls, liquid flowing back into the bowl, and difficulty emptying the head.

 8. Most common problems with a pump-out can be handled with taking the precautions above and regular rotation of service.
 If you are have any questions about your pump-out service, please contact us and we will access the notes on your boat's pump-out log and help you diagnosis the problem.